-Under the terms of the Network Provider contract, the Coordination of Benefits (COB) rules are subject to change.
-Following is a brief description of the rules that apply to COB:
+Under the terms of the network provider contract, the coordination of benefits rules are subject to change.
+HealthChoice will use the standard allowable calculation methodology for coordination of benefits.
+Following is a brief description of the rules that apply:

 - Allowable expense is a health care expense, including deductibles, coinsurance and copayments, covered at least in part by any plan covering the person.
 An expense not covered by any plan covering the person is not an allowable expense.
 Any expense that a provider is prohibited (by law or by contract) from charging a covered person is not an allowable expense.

 - The benefits paid by medical and dental plans will equal no more than the allowable expense.